Ballina, New South Wales: Media

+Historically, the town was served by the R. R. Times (for "Richmond River") which ran from December 1890 to 1920, when it amalgamated with the North Coast Beacon.

 The Northern Rivers Echo is a free weekly community newspaper with 27,000 copies distributed to Lismore, Alstonville, Wollongbar, Ballina, Casino, Nimbin and Evans Head.
 The Northern Star is a tabloid newspaper based in Lismore.
 It covers the region from Casino to Ballina and up to Murwillimbah and Byron Bay, covering a population of several hundred thousand.

 Ballina receives TV channels from SBS and ABC and the regional owned and operated stations of Seven, Nine and 10 Northern NSW.

 The commercial radio stations in the area are Triple Z (Hit Music) and 2LM 900 AM.
 Both are run by Broadcast Operations Group.
 The community radio station is Paradise FM 101.9.
-Other radio stations are Triple J 96.1 FM, ABC Radio National 96.9 FM, ABC Classic FM 95.3 and ABC North Coast 94.5 FM.
+Other radio stations are Triple J 96.1 FM, ABC Radio National 96.9 FM, ABC Classic 95.3 and ABC North Coast 94.5 FM.

 Facilities

 There are five primary schools in Ballina; Ballina Public School, Emmanuel Anglican College, Holy Family Catholic Primary School, Richmond Christian College, St. Francis Xavier Primary School and Southern Cross School.
 There are also four high schools in the town; Emmanuel Anglican College, Richmond Christian College, Ballina Coast High School and Xavier Catholic College.

 There is also a hospital, the Ballina District Hospital, which is a rural community hospital and various aged care facilities.